MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 Sounds used well will be valuable when your users can hear them, but ensure your application is usable even with the sound off.
 * Users may be hearing impaired
 * Your application may be used in a loud environment
-* Your users may have privacy or other reasons to disable the device audio
+* Users may have privacy or other reasons to disable the device audio

 ## How should I sonify interactions?
 Interaction types in mixed reality include gesture, direct manipulation, and voice.
 Use the following suggested characteristics to select or design sounds for these interactions.